Pennsylvania Rural Health Model

 Background

-Under PARHM, CMS and other participating payers pay participating rural hospitals on a global budget—a fixed amount, set in advance--to cover inpatient and hospital-based outpatient items and services.
+Under PARHM, CMS and other participating payers pay participating rural hospitals on a global budget—a fixed amount, set in advance—to cover inpatient and hospital-based outpatient items and services.
 Participating rural hospitals work to redesign the delivery of care for their beneficiaries, to improve quality of care and better meet the health needs of their local communities.
 Pennsylvania, acting through its Department of Health, is a key partner in jointly administering this Model with CMS.

 Model Details

 The Model is open to both critical access hospitals and acute care hospitals in rural Pennsylvania.
 Participating payers include Medicare, Medicaid, and certain commercial plans.
-Pennsylvania has committed to attain broad participation in the Model among payers and rural hospitals to help transform the care that rural hospitals provide and to improve the quality of care for as many rural Pennsylvanians as possible.
+Pennsylvania is committed to attain broad participation in the Model among payers and rural hospitals to help transform the care that rural hospitals provide and to improve the quality of care for as many rural Pennsylvanians as possible.

 Performance Period